ooxiel/OfficePythonProgramming/README.md

 # OfficePythonProgramming
-Reporsitory for for small university projects.
+Reporsitory for small university projects.
 Modul: 'WPFI Office Application Programming'

-The course consist of seven individual projects.
+The course valuation of the course consist of seven individual projects.

 ## First Project
 Time Estimated:     3 to 5 hours